hkleen/KiBot/docs/source/configuration/sup_globals.rst

    -  Valid keys:

       -  ``aliases_for_3d_models`` :index:`: <pair: global options; aliases_for_3d_models>` [:ref:`list(dict) <list(dict)>`] (default: ``[]``) List of aliases for the 3D models (KiCad 6).
-         KiCad stores 3D aliases with the user settings, not locally.
+         KiCad stores 3D aliases with the user settings, not locally. |br|
-         This makes impossible to create self contained projects.
+         This makes impossible to create self contained projects. |br|
-         You can define aliases here to workaround this problem.
+         You can define aliases here to workaround this problem. |br|
-         The values defined here has precedence over the KiCad configuration.
+         The values defined here has precedence over the KiCad configuration. |br|
          Related to https://gitlab.com/kicad/code/kicad/-/issues/3792.

          -  Valid keys: